crazyhockeyman/TowerDefense/README.md

 ### znci member info
 Not useful to anyone outside znci.
 Project is on the [YouTrack](https://znci.youtrack.cloud) under projects/TowerDefense.
-Ensure you have the project that grcq@znci.dev is lead.
+Ensure you have the project that grcq@znci.dev is lead/team member.